bogety/Credit-Card-Processor/README.md

 ## Getting Started

-Download all files into a folder and run it.
+Download the files into a folder and run it.
 All the files necessary to be up and running are included in this repository.

 ### Prerequisites